Siemens in China

 Siemens Employee Volunteer Association (SEVA) was launched in 2012 as a platform of volunteering and cooperation for the employees, the company and the society.
-By fiscal 2019, SEVA organized 416 volunteering events in 17 cities across China, benefitting hundreds of thousands of people.
+By fiscal 2020, SEVA had organized 435 volunteering events in 17 cities across China, benefitting hundreds of thousands of people.

 Over the years, the company has been actively engaged in a variety of corporate social responsibility activities with a focus on three areas: Access to Technology, Access to Education and Sustaining Communities.

-Starting in 2018, Siemens joined hands with partners to upgrade and retrofit power distribution systems of Yangpo Village in Guizhou to ensure electrical safety of the traditional village, creating value for the society in a responsible way.
+Starting from 2018, Siemens joined hands with partners to upgrade and retrofit power distribution systems of Yangpo Village in Guizhou to ensure electrical safety of the traditional village, creating value for the society in a responsible way.

 The company is committed to aligning business activities with the interest of future generations.
 Siemens aims to become the world’s first major industrial company to achieve a net-zero carbon footprint by 2030.
 Between 2014 and 2020, the company reduced the carbon footprint of its own value chain by 54%, achieving its interim target of slashing its CO2 emissions by half.

 In 2016, Siemens renewed the MoU with the Ministry of Education in a bid to boost cultivation of innovation-oriented talents.
 By fiscal 2020, Siemens had built more than 400 laboratories in China through cooperation with schools, trained over 4,000 teachers engaged in frontline teaching, and published over 2 million copies of textbooks.
-The company sponsored “Siemens Cup” China Intelligent Manufacturing Challenge for 13 years and cultivated nearly 50,000 innovative engineering talents.
+The company sponsored “Siemens Cup” China Intelligent Manufacturing Challenge for 14 years and cultivated nearly 60,000 innovative engineering talents.
 Siemens also advocates the talent development concept “New Engineer” with partners to cultivate compound talents with multi-specialty and interdisciplinary in the era of digitalization.
-By fiscal 2019, Siemens China ranked No.1 among Industrial Engineering companies in the Most Attractive Employers in China ranking of Universum for six consecutive years.
+The company ranked No.1 among Industrial Engineering companies in the Most Attractive Employers in China ranking of Universum for seven consecutive years.